e-gov/TARA-Doku/TechnicalSpecification.md

 By default, all supported authentication methods are displayed to the user.
 If necessary, the authentication options displayed can be managed by using the `scope` parameter's value. parameetri väärtuste abil.
 Preferred authentication methods can be combined to draw up a list of the authentication methods (the list of permitted values is provided in Table 1).

+When using the selective means of authentication the validation of `amr` claim must be performed in the identity token as an additional security method.

 Table 1 – displaying the authentication methods

 | Value of the scope parameter | Explanation |